 Jennifer Loft, an MA student in Global Gender Studies, interviewed Susan Cahn, Professor of History, on February 8, 2011.
 Professor Cahn describes the emergence of her interests in women and sports, southern women's history, and feminist studies.
 She urges emerging feminist scholars to work hard, be true to themselves, and love what they do.

-An internationally acclaimed artist-activist-scholar, Professor Alexis Masani DeVeaux (Global Gender Studies) is the author of a major biography of Audre Lorde and several award-winning works of fiction.
+An internationally acclaimed artist-activist-scholar, Professor Alexis Masani DeVeaux (previously of Global Gender Studies) is the author of a major biography of Audre Lorde and several award-winning works of fiction.
 In this February 2011 interview by Kamaria Busby, an MA student in American Studies, DeVeaux highlights a few aspects of her life and work from her childhood in Harlem to her scholarly specialization in Black diasporic women’s literatures.

 Rachel Snyder Lockman, an MA student in English Department, interviewed Lucinda M. Finley, former Vice Provost for Faculty Affairs and the Frank Raichle Professor of Law, on March 2, 2011.
 Finley’s research into how the male serves as the normative has led her to look at “tort law from a feminist perspective.”
 She asks: “To what extent are the laws framed to male needs?
 I found that, although there were not intentional biases, the laws didn’t fit women’s needs as well as men’s.
 This is especially true with tort law and what constitutes damage.”